-The context of the negotiation: the utility space, the timeline and deadline, the agentID and persistent data container.
+The context of the negotiation: the partial profile ("UserModel"), utility space, the timeline and deadline, the agentID and persistent data container.

 UtilitySpace

 The preference profile of the scenario allocated to the party.
 It is recommended to use this class when implementing a model of the opponent's preference profile.